thewca/wca-regulations/wca-regulations.md

 ## <article-H><multiple-blindfolded><multipleblindfoldedsolving> Article H: Multi-Blind Solving

 - H1) Standard blindfolded solving procedures are followed, as described in [Article B](regulations:article:B) (Blindfolded Solving).
-Additional regulations that supersede the corresponding procedures in [Article B](regulations:article:B) are described below (partially superseded by [Regulation Y7](regulations:regulation:Y7)).
+Additional regulations that supersede the corresponding procedures in [Article B](regulations:article:B) are described below.
     - H1a) Before an attempt, the competitor must submit to the organization team the number of puzzles (at least 2) they wish to attempt.
         - H1a1) A competitor is not permitted to change the number of puzzles after submitting their number to the organization team.
         - H1a2) A competitor may request to keep their submission private until all competitors have submitted their numbers.
 Once all competitors have reported their numbers, the information becomes public (e.g. a competitor may ask for the numbers of any other competitors before starting their attempt).